 Apart from the actual pressure, pressure trend or tendency has to be determined as well.
 Pressure tendency is the character and amount of atmospheric pressure change for a 3 h or other specified period ending at the time of observation.
 Pressure tendency is composed of two parts, namely the pressure change and the pressure characteristic.
 The pressure change is the net difference between pressure readings at the beginning and end of a specified interval of time.
 The pressure characteristic is an indication of how the pressure has changed during that period of time, for example, decreasing then increasing, or increasing and then increasing more rapidly.

+Important note: In the Manual of the GOS (WMO No. 544) a mandatory requirement is stated on reporting atmospheric pressure, which is expressed as follows:

+3.3.2.1 Barometric readings shall be reduced from local acceleration of gravity to standard (normal) gravity The value of standard (normal) gravity (symbol gn) shall be regarded as a conventional constant gn = 9.806 65 m/s

+This statement is related to readings from mercury barometers only in order to reduce the gravity impact on the collumn of mercury to derive the correct pressure value.
+Because the use of mercury barometers is obsolete, this statement should not be regarded anymore.
+See also Annex 3.A.

 3.1.2 Units and scales

-The basic unit for atmospheric pressure measurements is the pascal (Pa) (or newton per square metre).
+The basic unit for atmospheric pressure measurements is the pascal (Pa) (or newton per square metre, Nm-2).
 It is accepted practice to add the prefix “hecto” to this unit when reporting pressure for meteorological purposes, making the hectopascal (hPa), equal to 100 Pa, the preferred terminology.
 This is largely because one hectopascal equals one millibar (mbar), the formerly used unit.
+Further details on the mandatory use of SI units are explained in volume I, chapter 1 of this Guide.
+Note that units, used for barometer readings, like "mm Hg", "in Hg" or "mbar" are not defined within SI and to avoid any confusion may not be used for the international exchange of data when reporting atmospheric pressure (see also Annex A of this chapter).

 The scales of all barometers used for meteorological purposes should be graduated in hPa.
-Some barometers are graduated in “millimetres or inches of mercury under standard conditions”, (mm Hg)n and (in Hg)n, respectively.
-When it is clear from the context that standard conditions are implied, the briefer terms “millimetre of mercury” or “inch of mercury” may be used.
-Under these standard conditions, a column of mercury having a true scale height of 760 (mm Hg)n exerts a pressure of 1 013.250 hPa.

-The following conversion factors will then apply:

-1 hPa = 0.750062 (mm Hg)n

-1 (mm Hg)n = 1.333224 hPa

-In the case where the conventional engineering relationship between the inch and the millimetre is assumed, namely 1 in = 25.4 mm, the following conversion factors are obtained:

-1 hPa = 0.029530 (in Hg)n

-1 (in Hg)n = 33.8639 hPa

-1 (mm Hg)n = 0.03937008 (in Hg)n

-Scales on mercury barometers for meteorological purposes should be so graduated that they yield true pressure readings directly in standard units when the entire instrument is maintained at a standard temperature of 0 °C and the standard value of gravity is 9.806 65 m s–2.

-Barometers may have more than one scale engraved on them, for example, hPa and mm Hg, or hPa and in Hg, provided that the barometer is correctly calibrated under standard conditions.
+If other units are used to read, conversion is necessary.
+Some conversion factors are provided in Annex A of this chapter.

-Pressure data should be expressed in hectopascals.
-Hereafter in this chapter only the unit hectopascal will be used.
+Because pressure data is reported in hectopascals only, in this chapter only the unit hPa will be used.

 3.1.3 Meteorological requirements

 Analysed pressure fields are a fundamental requirement of the science of meteorology.
 It is imperative that these pressure fields be accurately defined as they form the basis for all subsequent predictions of the state of the atmosphere.
 Pressure measurements must be as accurate as technology will allow, within realistic financial constraints, and there must be uniformity in the measurement and calibration procedures across national boundaries.

-The level of accuracy needed for pressure measurements to satisfy the requirements of various meteorological applications has been identified by the respective WMO commissions and is outlined in Part I, Chapter 1, Annex 1.E, which is the primary reference for measurement specifications in this Guide.The requirements are as follows:
+The level of accuracy needed for pressure measurements to satisfy the requirements of various meteorological applications has been identified by the respective WMO commissions and is outlined in Part I, Chapter 1, Annex 1.E, which is the primary reference for measurement specifications in this Guide.

-Measuring range:500 – 1 080hPa (both station pressure and mean sea-level pressure)

-Required target uncertainty: 0.1hPa

-Reporting resolution: 0.1hPa

-Sensor time-constant: 20s (for most modern barometers, 2 s is achievable – see Part I, Chapter 1, Annex 1.E)

-Output averaging time: 1min